ThatBeaverDev/Constellation-Castorea-Aurora/README.md

-# Aurora-pkgs
+# Aurora
-the Package manager for Constellinux
+Aurora is the package manager for [Constellinux CLI](https://thatbeaverdev.github.io/Constellinux).